-5 Loss of appetite and weight
+Loss of appetite and weight

-It can be very distressing for you as a parent to watch your child eat or drink less and lose weight.
+It can be very distressing for you to watch your child eat or drink less and lose weight.
 A most natural and basic parental instinct is to feed and nourish your child.
 A time may come, however, when your child's body is not able to cope with food or fluid and they may have difficulty with absorbing nutrients.
-This is a natural process.
-It is important not to put pressure on your child to eat or drink.
-Excess fluid can cause breathing difficulties nearer to the time of dying.
+This is a natural process - the body's way of showing that it has less need for the energy previously needed from food.
+It is acceptable for your child to only eat or drink what gives them comfort rather than nourishment at this time.